mygirl8893/crown-masternode-tool/doc/build-tmt-mac.md

-## Building the Dash Masternode Tool executable on macOS
+## Building the Terracoin Masternode Tool executable on macOS

-You can build Dash Masternode Tool for macOS by opening the Terminal app and running the following commands:
+You can build Terracoin Masternode Tool for macOS by opening the Terminal app and running the following commands:

 * Install *Homebrew*: